-Canvas usually has a much rougher surface than paper, making it ideally suited for any drawings that have a lot of graphite or charcoal applied to your drawing surface.
+Canvas usually has a much rougher surface than paper, making it ideally suited for any drawings with a lot of graphite or charcoal applied to your drawing surface.

-If you heavily prime a canvas with gesso, it will be smoother, but the plastic-like surface will feel and behave differently than paper does.
+If you heavily prime a canvas with gesso, it will be smoother, but the plastic-like surface will feel and behave differently than paper.

 Preparing A Smooth Surface With Gesso